jackhq/mercury/docs/views/home.md

-Mercury is a gem that makes it simple to work with haml, sass, jquery and other tools and technologies without the hassle.
+Mercury is a gem that makes it simple to work with haml, sass, jquery, coffee-script and other tools and technologies without the hassle.

 ## Installation